 Instructions

-- In a large mixing bowl, coat eggplant wedges with cornstarch until each piece is evenly coated.
+- Wash the whole eggplants with skin on and pat dry with paper towel.
+Slice into thin wedges leaving the skin on.
+Transfer eggplant pieces to a large mixing bowl, coat eggplant with cornstarch until each piece is evenly coated.
+Set aside.

-- In another bowl, whisk together your sauce ingredients.
+- In a small bowl, combine stir-fry sauce ingredients.
+Set aside.

 christieathome